italia/developers.italia.it/_pages/en/api.md

 ### Are you a PA?

-Expose your REST APIs following the [Interoperability Model included in the Italian Piano Triennale](https://docs.italia.it/italia/piano-triennale-ict/pianotriennale-ict-doc/it/stabile/doc/05_modello-di-interoperabilita.html?highlight=api) and contact us to include them in this catalog.
+Expose your REST APIs following the [Interoperability Model included in the Piano Triennale](https://docs.italia.it/italia/piano-triennale-ict/pianotriennale-ict-doc/it/stabile/doc/05_modello-di-interoperabilita.html?highlight=api) and contact us to include them in this catalog.